LaserHydra/Backpacks/README.md

-## Features
+﻿## Features

 **Backpacks** allows players to have backpacks that provide them with extra inventory space.

 - Customizable capacity per player
 - Option to drop or erase contents on death
 - Option to clear on map wipe
-- Optional item blacklist
+- Optional item whitelist or blacklist
 - Optional GUI button

 **Note:** To bind a key to open the backpack, use: `bind b backpack.open` in your F1 client console.